Table Of Contents

 Configuring a Range of VLAN Subinterfaces

-To configure a range of VLAN subinterfaces, use the following commands beginning in global configuration mode:
+To configure a range of VLAN subinterfaces, perform the following steps.

 | |